talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 Currently this endpoint just logs the event data when it receives a new message sent event.

 For TalkJS to communicate with your server, you must expose it to the internet.
-This can be very difficult when developing locally, with endless firewalls and port forwarding to set up.
-Instead, we’ll use [ngrok](https://ngrok.com/) to create a secure tunnel to your local server.
+To make this easy, we’ll use [ngrok](https://ngrok.com/) to create a secure tunnel to your local server.
 See our tutorial on [How to integrate ngrok with TalkJS](https://talkjs.com/resources/how-to-integrate-ngrok-with-talkjs-to-receive-webhooks-locally/#setting-up-ngrok) for instructions on how to install ngrok.

 Once you have installed ngrok, run the following command: